-Today is the 120th anniversary of the pocket pistol1, so we’ll do the obvious thing — we’ll get people riled up by arguing about the .380 vs. 9mm (again).
-And anyway, the ongoing release of new firearms (including, by the way, the Browning 1911-380 in .380 ACP and SIG P320 in 9mm) always sparks new-old arguments.
+Today is the 120th anniversary of the pocket pistol1.
+So we’re going to do the obvious thing — we are going to get people riled up by arguing about the .380 vs. 9mm (again).
+And anyway, the ongoing release of new firearms always sparks new-old arguments.
+(This includes, by the way, the Browning 1911-380 in .380 ACP and SIG P320 in 9mm.)

-I will attempt to help with that.
-As I find (or have recommended) studies and articles about the matter, I’ll drop an excerpt in here with a link back to the originating author and publication.
+This is my effort at helping you do that.
+As I find studies and articles about the matter, I’ll drop an excerpt in here with a link back to the originating author and publication.

-Before beginning that list, these are my opinions on the subject of any caliber intended to be used as a self-defense cartridge.
+Before beginning that list, let me state that these are my opinions on the subject of any caliber that is intended to be used as a self-defense cartridge.
 Take ’em or leave ’em as you prefer.

-1. Caliber arguments today are only important insofar as they are conducted civilly and academically.
+1. Modern caliber arguments are only important if they are conducted in a civil and academic manner.

-To wit, an advance in technology improving the potential lethality of a .380 will almost certainly yield similar benefits to a 10mm (for instance) — but this is not, as some might assert, necessarily a reason to go with the “bigger/better/faster/harder/whatever” bullet.
-It just means what was once the “smaller/lesser/weaker/whatever” round is now as good as or better than the one originally extolled as the superior choice a decade or two ago.
+But this is not, as some might assert, necessarily a reason to go with the “bigger/better/faster/harder/whatever” bullet.
+It just means that the previously “smaller/lesser/weaker/whatever” round is now as-good-as or better than the one that was extolled as the superior choice a decade or two ago.

 That simple fact drastically and incontrovertibly changes the bullet debate.